Bombo01/Puzzle-solver/README.md

 1 2 3 4 5 6 7 8 0
 ```

-where ```4``` is the Manhattan distance of the given board and the other lines are the steps to take to find the solution:
+where ```4``` is the Manhattan distance of the given board and the other lines are the steps to do in order to find the solution:
 ```
 0 1 3       1 0 3       1 2 3       1 2 3       1 2 3
 4 2 5       4 2 5       4 0 5       4 5 0       4 5 6